srees/PIoTDB_csv/README.md

 Database credentials in this repo are set to the defaults for IoTDB - update as needed.
 On-site or VPN required for accessing CIRCLES data.

+Related paper can be found at https://doi.org/10.1145/3722573.3727833 Presentation of paper is the movie file in this repo.